IBM/aspera-cli/docs/README.erb.md

 Here a single quote or a backslash protects the double quote to avoid shell processing, and then an additional `\` is added to protect the `"` for JSON.
 But as `\` is also shell special, then it is protected by another `\`.

-#### Shell and JSON or Ruby special characters in extended value
+#### Shell and JSON or Ruby special characters in Extended Value

 Construction of values with special characters is done like this:

-- First select a syntax to represent the extended value, e.g. JSON or Ruby
+- First select a syntax to represent the [Extended Value](#extended-value-syntax), e.g. JSON or Ruby

 - Write the expression using this syntax, for example, using JSON: